 But Google Docs can be used for more than just basic document creation, and you may discover that you need to create a flyer or newsletter that might need a more eye-catching background color.

-Our guide below will show you how to change the Google Docs background color.
+Our guide below will show you where to find the setting for your document which controls the page’s background color.

-How to Change the Background Color in Google Docs
+How to Switch the Background Color in Google Docs (Guide with Pictures)

 The steps in this article were performed in the desktop version of the Google Chrome Web browser, but will also work in other desktop Web browsers like Edge or Firefox.